 It is acceptable to utilize or incorporate short phrases in a foreign language to develop the argument, establish a point, etc. It should be understood that the vast majority of the prepared oration and/or assigned topic must still be delivered in English.
 Singing is not permitted and will result in immediate disqualification.
 The contestant may, however, quote a verse(s) of a song(s) provided proper attribution is made.

-The assigned topic shall be drawn by the contest official in full view of the audience immediately before the last speaker begins delivery of his or her prepared oration and will be made known to the audience and each contestant approximately five (5) minutes prior to the time of delivery.
-The topic will be on some phase of the U.S. Constitution, selected from Articles and Sections as listed under assigned topics for the current year's contest in this brochure.
+The assigned topic shall be randomly drawn by a contest official in full view of the audience immediately before the last speaker begins the delivery of his or her prepared oration.
+The selected topic will be made known to each contestant and the audience approximately five (5) minutes prior to the time of his or her delivery.
+The topic will be on some phase of the U.S. Constitution, selected from Articles and Sections as listed under the assigned topics for the current year's contest (listed below).

 All contestants at each contest level are required to speak in the English language.
 The winner of our Post's contest must use the same subject and oration at the each next higher competition level.

 Assigned Topics for 2017-2018 Oratorical Contest